machines-in-motion/mpi_cmake_modules/doc/doxygen.md

 ## Writting a documentation

-In order to write a decent docuementation one need to make sure that Doxygen do not output warnings.
+In order to write a decent documentation one need to make sure that Doxygen do not output warnings.
 A warning from DOxygen proves that a code item is not documentated.
 See the
 [C++ coding guidelines](https://machines-in-motion.github.io/code_documentation/ci_example_cpp/coding_guidelines_1.html)